kartoza/sawps/playwright/staging-tests/README.md

 Before you can run or record tests, you need to set up your environment.

-Running these tests require playwright set up on your local machine, as well as python.
+Running these tests require playwright set up on your local machine, as well as NodeJS.

+**NixOS**

 If you are a NixOS user, you can set up direnv and then cd into this directory in your shell.